Beam model of Doppler backscattering: Localisation

 where we have used the Bragg condition to express $k_{\perp,1}$ in terms of the beam's wavenumber.
 Since the magnitude of the wavevector is minimum at the cut-off, there is significantly more turbulence with the appropriate $k_{\perp,1}$ for backscattering.
-We now multiply the piece $(K / K_{ant})^{-13 / 3}$, Figure \ref{fig:localisation_MAST_spectrum} (left), together with the beam and ray pieces, and see what this overall localisation gives, Figure \ref{fig:localisation_MAST_spectrum} (right).
-We find the localisation length, after taking the spectrum into account, to be around $13\textrm{cm}$ for our MAST test case, Figure \ref{fig:localisation_MAST_spectrum}.
+We now multiply the piece $(K / K_{ant})^{-13 / 3}$, Figure \ref{fig:localisation_MAST_spectrum} (middle), together with the beam and ray pieces, and see what this overall localisation gives, Figure \ref{fig:localisation_MAST_spectrum} (right).
+We find the localisation length, after taking the spectrum into account, to be around $13\textrm{cm}$ for our MAST test scenario, Figure \ref{fig:localisation_MAST_spectrum}.
+One more consideration is the effect of the Doppler shift on localisation, which we do not assess in this work because it requires assuming particular realisations of turbulence.
+Investigating this effect using gyrokinetic simulations of turbulence together with a synthetic DBS based on the beam model would be interesting further work.

 It is important to note that this distance $l - l_c$, where $l_c$ is the arc-length of the cut-off position, is measured along the ray.
 For an O-mode beam, the ray's radial component of group velocity is small near the cut-off, hence more of the signal is coming from fairly similar flux surfaces, unlike what it might ostensibly seem given the fairly large half-width, see Figure \ref{fig:localisation_poloidal_cut}.